Stable-RAG: Mitigating Retrieval-Permutation-Induced Hallucinations in Retrieval-Augmented Generation: Related Work

 \section{Related Work}

-RAG mitigates factual hallucinations in LLMs for knowledge-intensive tasks by providing explicit evidence from external documents~\cite{lewis2020retrieval, fan2024survey, chen2022gere}.
-Prior work on improving the robustness of RAG systems has primarily focused on enhancing retrieval quality~\cite{wang-etal-2025-richrag,xu2024recomp} or strengthening the generator’s robustness.
-For instance, Selective-Context~\cite{li2023compressing}, EXIT~\cite{exit}, and AdaComp~\cite{zhang2024adacomp} apply noise filtering to boost generation accuracy; RetRobust~\cite{retrobust} and RAAT~\cite{raat} expose the model to retrieval noise or irrelevant documents during training, enhancing robustness.
+RAG mitigates factual hallucinations~\cite{yang2026infact,kong2026causalgazeunveilinghallucinationscounterfactual} in LLMs on knowledge-intensive tasks by providing explicit evidence from external documents~\cite{lewis2020retrieval, fan2024survey,qian2025hyfedrag,yuan2026strucsum,luo2026agscadaptivegranularitysemantic,ge2026expert}.
+Prior work on improving the robustness of RAG systems has primarily focused on enhancing retrieval quality~\cite{liu2021distilling,xu2024recomp,ma-etal-2024-context,li2026retrievalgenerationunifiedframework} and reranking performance~\cite{liu-etal-2021-improving-embedding-based,liu2025queries}, or strengthening the generator’s robustness.
+For instance, AdaComp~\cite{zhang2024adacomp} and CompSelect~\cite{compselect} apply noise filtering to boost generation accuracy.
+RetRobust~\cite{retrobust} and RAAT~\cite{raat} expose the model to retrieval noise or irrelevant documents during training, enhancing robustness.
 However, these methods generally assume a stable document order and do not systematically assess its impact on reasoning.
-Although ATM~\cite{zhu-etal-2024-atm} considers order perturbations, it does not explicitly model reasoning trajectories across permutations, and thus cannot ensure consistency.
+Although ATM~\cite{zhu-etal-2024-atm} considers order perturbations, it does not explicitly model reasoning trajectories across permutations and thus cannot ensure consistency.

-Additionally, another line of research focuses positional bias in long-context scenarios.
+In addition, another line of research focuses primarily on positional bias in long-context scenarios.
 Most LLMs use relative positional encodings~\cite{peysakhovich2023attention}, such as RoPE~\cite{su2024roformer} or ALiBi~\cite{press2021train}, which introduce systematic biases: early tokens receive excessive attention due to attention sinks~\cite{xiaoefficient,guattention}, while long-range decay favors recent tokens.
-Prior work mitigates these issues by modifying positional encodings~\cite{mspoe,chen-etal-2024-fortify,lin2024mixture}, adjusting causal masks, reweighting attention or hidden states~\cite{hsieh-etal-2024-found}, or using Pos2Distill~\cite{wang-etal-2025-position} to distill knowledge from advantageous to less favorable positions to promote fair attention across tokens.
-However, these methods mainly target long contexts or large document sets and do not explicitly address reasoning inconsistencies induced by different permutations of the same retrieved document set.
+Prior work mitigates these issues by modifying positional encodings~\cite{mspoe,chen-etal-2024-fortify,lin2024mixture,egressy2025set}, adjusting causal masks, reweighting attention or hidden states~\cite{hsieh-etal-2024-found}, or using Pos2Distill~\cite{wang-etal-2025-position} to distill knowledge from advantageous to less favorable positions to promote fair attention across tokens.
+These methods focus on long contexts and do not explicitly address reasoning inconsistency induced by different permutations of the same document set.